chris-e-hanson/christopher-advent-of-code/day2/README.md

 # Day 2: Red-Nosed Reports - Solution

 ## Problem Description

-We need to analyze reactor reports to determine which ones are safe according to:
+### Part 1
+Identify safe reactor reports where:
-1. Levels must be either strictly increasing or strictly decreasing
+1. Levels are strictly increasing or decreasing
-2. Adjacent levels must differ by 1-3 (inclusive)
+2. Adjacent levels differ by 1-3 (inclusive)

+### Part 2 (Problem Dampener)
+Reports are also safe if removing one level would make them satisfy Part 1 rules.

 ## Solution Approach